ArduPilot/ardupilot_wiki/dev/source/docs/ros-rviz.rst

 Client PC Setup
 ---------------

 - Install ROS "Desktop-Full" on the client side PC (where rviz will run).
-Ubuntu 16.04 users should `install ROS Kinetic <http://wiki.ros.org/kinetic/Installation>`__.
-Ubuntu 18.x users should `install ROS melodic <http://wiki.ros.org/melodic/Installation/Ubuntu>`__.
 - Connect to the vehicle's wifi access point (if using APSync the default username/password is ardupilot/ardupilot)
 - Open a command prompt and check that that you can "ping" the companion computer running ROS.
 If using APSync, both of these commands should work